BestTimesToVisit.com Logo

 packing

 Pack layers and waterproofs, no matter the season.
-The British weather is famously unpredictable, and Cambridge can get chilly even in summer, especially by the river.
-A comfortable pair of walking shoes is essential, as you'll be doing a lot of exploring on foot (or by bike!).
+The British weather is famously unpredictable, and you can experience sunshine, rain, and wind all in one day.
+Comfortable walking shoes are also essential, as you'll be doing a lot of exploring on foot.

 safety